-There is so much to do in Wells and the surrounding area, from sailing and bird watching to visiting the seals on a boat trip or may be enjoying the outdoor cinema at Holkham.
+There is so much to do in Wells and the surrounding area, from sailing and bird watching to visiting the seals on a boat trip or enjoying the outdoor cinema at Holkham.
 Wells Carnival in August is a huge event, not to be missed!
 The Pirate Festival in September is also great fun.
 Wells has many interesting and individual shops to wander around and lots of fantastic pubs and restaurants serving locally sourced food.
 Why not come and stay in December when Father Christmas arrives in Wells Quay by boat, under a display of fireworks!
 Please visit our page Events and Festivals for the latest information.

 Things to do

 » Enjoy long days on Wells beach.
 Take a picnic and swim in the sea after all the day trippers have gone home.
 Swing on the ropes in the pine woods.
 Hire a beach hut for the day.
 The Happy Huts beach hut hire company have lots of very beautiful huts on Wells beach available to hire

 » Visit Holkham Hall, about a mile outside of Wells, a beautiful stately home and grounds with lots of events happening throughout the year.
 These include outdoor cinema nights, sports festivals and feast in the park.
 Cycle and boat hire is available plus a ropes course and woodland play area.

 » Go seal watching with Beans Seal Trips in Blakeney.